Associate Professor and Director Participatory Health Research Graduate Certificate Program

 Program of Research

-- Peers Keep It Real: This research project is examining a peer-facilitated intervention targeting adults who have experienced repeated challenges taking their HIV medications as prescribed.
-2013-2017, funded by NINR/NIH.
+- Peers Keep It Real: This research project examined a peer-facilitated behavioral intervention for adults who had fallen out of HIV care and had experienced repeated challenges taking life-saving HIV medications faithfully.
+2013-2017, funded by National Institute Nursing Research/NIH.

-- Addressing hypertension in the bateyes of the Dominican Republic: This pilot research project is examining a model for chronic disease management and medication adherence in developing countries.
-2016-2018, funded by the Jonas Center.
+- Addressing hypertension in the bateyes of the Dominican Republic: This participatory research project is examining the sustainability of a model for chronic disease management among adults with hypertension (high blood pressure) in low-income, geographically isolated communities.
+2016-2018, funded by the Jonas Philanthropies.

-- Jonal Global Fellows in the Domincan Republic: This project provides global health research experiences for graduate nursing students.
-2016-2018, funded by the Jonas Center.
+- Jonas Global Fellows in the Dominican Republic: This program provides global health research experiences for graduate nursing students.
+2016-2019, funded by Jonas Philanthropies.

-Dr. Enriquez is a nurse practitioner and researcher.
-She strives to maintain a program of research and a clinical practice that will make a significant positive impact on the lives of people who are living with or are at risk for chronic health conditions.
-As an adult nurse practitioner, she has devoted her clinical career to caring for vulnerable adult populations.
-The problems she saw in her clinical practice led her to pursue the PhD to conduct research focused on enhancing chronic disease health outcomes, particularly among people who were failing HIV treatment due to non-adherence.
+Dr. Maithe Enriquez is an adult nurse practitioner and participatory health researcher.
+She strives to maintain a program of research and a clinical practice that will make a significant positive impact on the lives of people who are living with or are at risk for chronic health conditions and infectious diseases.
+The problems that Dr. Enriquez saw in her clinical practice led her to pursue the PhD to conduct research focused on enhancing chronic disease health outcomes, particularly among people who were struggling with HIV treatment.
 Dr. Enriquez has conducted successful funded studies with underserved, vulnerable populations.
 Her research focuses on developing practical interventions that can help individuals and communities improve their health outcomes.
-She has expertise in community-based participatory research (CBPR) and the development of strong academic-community research partnerships.
-She maintains a clinical practice caring for adults living with HIV disease and its associated co-morbid conditions.

 - N8425 – Participatory Approaches for Health and Health Systems

-- Malisqewski, G., Enriquez, M., Logan, P. et all (in press).
+- Maliszewski, G., Enriquez, M., Logan, P. et all (2017).
 Development and feasibility of a community-partnered nutrition intervention targeting rural migrant communities in the Dominican Republic.”
 Public Health Nursing.
+34(4): 343-347.

 - Enriquez, M., Cheng, A., Banderas, J., Farnan, R., Chertoff, K., Hayes, D., Ortego, G., Moreno, J., Peterson, J., & McKinsey, D. (2015).
 A Peer-Led HIV Medication Adherence Intervention Targeting Adults Linked to Medical Care but Without a Suppressed Viral Load.
 Journal International Association of Providers in AIDS Care.
 14(5), 441-448.